shumwaymark/sentinelcam/README.rst

 imagine an outdoor camera with a view of both an entry into the home and the driveway.
 The occupants and their vehicles will pass in front of that camera multiple times per day.

-  SentinelCam was conceived as a system providing real-time analysis of various camera events as they are occurring.
+  SentinelCam was conceived as a system providing for the analysis of various camera events as they are occurring.
 Not a long-term video archival and retrieval engine.

   *Built to operate exclusively on low-voltage embedded devices like the Raspberry Pi*, there